 Salary is competitive, commensurate with experience and education level, and includes year-round housing (plus utilities), and meals when school is in session.
 Hotchkiss provides a comprehensive benefit package, which includes a variety of health insurance offerings, dental, vision, life, and short- and long-term disability offerings, HSA/FSA options, and retirement benefits through TIAA-CREF.
 Ample funding exists to support participation in professional conferences, workshops, summer study, and travel, as well as advanced degree work.

 Through the online application, interested candidates should submit a cover letter with résumé/CV, a statement of teaching philosophy, relevant college and graduate school transcripts, and three references.
+Apply now!

 The essential functions and basic skills have been included.
 It is not intended to be construed as an exhaustive list of all functions, responsibilities, skills and abilities.
 Additional functions and requirements may be assigned by supervisors as deemed appropriate.